-Most CDC applications can be assessed within 20 days.
-However, surrounding neighbours may need to be notified about your development before a certificate can be issued and therefore, your application could take longer to assess.
+Council can assess most CDC applications within 20 days.
+We may notify surrounding neighbours about your development before we issue the certificate.
+If this occurs, your application could take longer to assess.

-- The builder's name, address and NSW licence number for all residential work exceeding $10,000 must be provided to Council.
+- The builder's name, address and NSW licence number for all residential work exceeding $10,000.

 Home Building Compensation Fund

-- All residential work exceeding $20,000 must have a certificate of insurance under the Home Building Compensation Fund, and you are required to provide Council with a copy of this certificate.
+- All residential work exceeding $20,000 must have a certificate of insurance under the Home Building Compensation Fund.
 Certificates must show the correct property details and include all work covered under the building contract, eg, dwelling and swimming pool.

-- If you choose to complete the building work as an owner-builder, an Owner-Builder Permit should be obtained from NSW Fair Trading, and a copy sent to Council for all residential building work exceeding $5,000.
+- If your residential building work exceeds $5,000 and you choose to complete the work as an owner-builder, you will need to obtain an Owner-Builder Permit from NSW Fair Trading.
 You can read information about becoming an owner-builder and the permit requirements on the NSW Government Fair Trading website.

-- For any enquiries relating to the issue of an Owner-Builder permit, please phone NSW Fair Trading on 13 32 20 or visit their website.
+- For any enquiries relating to Owner-Builder Permits, please phone NSW Fair Trading on 13 32 20 or visit their website.

 - Development contributions are payments made by developers to Council for the provision of public infrastructure.
-The contributions allow Council to provide public amenities and services to meet the increased demands created by the new development.
+These contributions allow Council to provide public amenities and services to meet the increased demands created by a new development.
 These can include shared pathways, libraries or roads.

-- For more information about contributions and how they are calculated, refer to our development contributions page.
+- For more information about contributions and how they're calculated, refer to our development contributions page.

 Long service levy

 - The NSW Government has put a levy on all building and construction work valued at $25,000 or more (incl.
 GST).
 This levy rate is calculated at 0.35% of the total cost of the work.
-Council is an agent for the collection of long service levy payments and you will need to pay the levy when lodging your CDC.
+Council is an agent for the collection of long service levy payments.
+You will need to pay the levy at the time you lodge your CDC.

-You will be sent formal determination and a CDC, together with stamped approved plans and specifications.
+Council will send you a formal determination and CDC with the stamped approved plans and specifications.

 Council will also provide you with details of the critical stage inspections required.

-You will need to notify Council of your intention to commence building works at least two days before any building works start.
-This must be a formal, written notification that includes details of the date on which you intend to start the building works.
+You will need to notify Council of your intention to commence building works at least two days before you start.
+This must be a formal, written notification that includes details of the date you intend to start the works.

-A CDC lapses after five years, unless physical work has commenced, or where the approved use has been acted upon.
+A CDC lapses after five years, unless physical work has commenced, or where you have acted upon the approved use.

 Before any building work begins you must:

-- ensure that a CDC has been issued to you and that you read the consent carefully and comply with the relevant conditions
+- ensure that a CDC has been issued and you have read the consent carefully.
+You will need to comply with all relevant conditions

 - make sure you have appointed a principal certifier.
-A principal certifier is the authority (Council), or other private registered certifier, appointed to carry out inspections and issue Occupation Certificates.
-Note: Only Council is authorised to carry out plumbing and drainage inspections
+A principal certifier is the authority (Council), or other private registered certifier, appointed to carry out inspections and issue the Occupation Certificate.
+Note: Only Council can carry out plumbing and drainage inspections

-- ensure that you notify Council of your intention to commence building works at least two days before any building works start.
-This must be a formal, written notification that includes details of the date on which the work is intended to start
+- ensure that you notify Council of your intention to commence building works at least two days before you start.
+This must be a formal, written notification that includes details of the date you intend to start the works

-- obtain all relevant approvals and permits that may be needed (see step 2 on this page for more information)
+- obtain all relevant approvals and permits required (see step 2 on this page for more information)

 - make sure all environmental controls are in place eg, sediment fence, hoardings, dust control